akb825/DeepSea/modules/Scene/SceneLighting/README.md

 				* `outerSpotAngle`: the angle in degrees of the spot light where it finishes fade out.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to false.
 	* `lightBaseName`: The base name for the lights added to the scene.
 The lights will have ".n" appended to the name, where n is an index incremented for new instances.
+	* `singleInstance`: Whether or not only a single instance is allowed.
+If true, lightBaseName will be used as-is without any prefix.
+Defaults to false.
 	* `itemLists`: array of item list names to add the node to.

 ## Item Lists